Understanding and Improving Your Money Mindset

 What is a money mindset and why is it important?

-Your money mindset is made up of your core values, beliefs, and narratives about money.
+Your money mindset is made up of your core values, beliefs, and narratives around money.
 These beliefs are often subconscious but they steer your money decisions.
 So coming to grips with yours is essential in order to understand what’s motivating your decisions.

 How is your money mindset created?